gradyzhu/smilr/README.md

 ## Special Features

+### Justfied Grid Gallery

+I utilized a popular [React library](https://benhowell.github.io/react-grid-gallery/) to square up any photos index displayed on the application.
+With several tweaks to the source code, I altered the on-click functionality of each displayed image to match Flickr's functionality.

 ### Infinite Scroll

 I implemented infinite scroll using a combination of the Intersection Observer API and React's `useEffect()` hook.

-After the first render of my PhotosIndex component, I make a call to the back end to fetch an initial batch of 20 photos.
-Upon reaching the observed element in the DOM, a handler function is called to make subsequent calls for additional photos.
+A side effect to fetch an initial batch of 20 photos is triggered upon first render of the PhotosIndex component.
+Upon reaching the observed element in the DOM, a handler function is invoked to fetch additional photos.

 ### Modals